joinditto/vanilla-timely-plugin/README.md

 2.`params` is an optional field.
 It is an object, which can be used to send the **utm_params** and any other params which is mutually agreed with Ditto tech team.

-3. `closeMethods` is an optional field.It is an array of strings with possible values as "overlay" or "button".
+3.`closeMethods` is an optional field.It is an array of strings with possible values as **overlay** or **button**.
 By default all the 2 methods are enabled.If you want only certain close methods pass only those.
-   "button" - Modal is closed on clicking close button.
+**button** - Modal is closed on clicking close button.
-   "overlay" -Modal is closed on clicking the overlay.
+**overlay** -Modal is closed on clicking the overlay.

 4.`env` which is used specify the timely server (prod/staging).It would be a string value.The values can be either **prod** or **staging**.
 By default it is set to **prod**.